acabaniss/cta-ohio-voters/README.md

 I've been working on a prototype data ingestion pipeline for Ohio voter registration data.
 This models an approach for us to use to ingest CSV data from web sources into BigQuery in a standardized, reliable way.

 Because this is a prototype, I've favored going for breadth rather than depth in many places.
-You'll find a lot of TODOs, notes for consideration, and the like that address what this would like to increase the depth of the implementation.
+You'll find a lot of TODOs, notes for consideration, and the like that address what this would look like to increase the depth of the implementation.

 To navigate this repo, I've added a few guides below; one for the Docs, and one for the major folders that contain the code artifacts.